Github73840134/DeskScout/README.md

 - Updater
 - Deleting glucose history
 - Nightscout Settings

+# Whats new as of 9/4/2025 (Build: 9)
 - Importing data from Settings
-# Whats new as of 9/3/2025 (Build: 8)

 - Data export and restore

 # Running the app